TanStack/query/docs/solid/devtools.md

   - Set this `true` if you want the dev tools to default to being open
 - `buttonPosition?: "top-left" | "top-right" | "bottom-left" | "bottom-right"`
   - Defaults to `bottom-left`
-  - The position of the React Query logo to open and close the devtools panel
+  - The position of the Solid Query logo to open and close the devtools panel
 - `position?: "top" | "bottom" | "left" | "right"`
   - Defaults to `bottom`
-  - The position of the React Query devtools panel
+  - The position of the Solid Query devtools panel
 - `client?: QueryClient`,
   - Use this to use a custom QueryClient.
 Otherwise, the one from the nearest context will be used.
 - `errorTypes?: { name: string; initializer: (query: Query) => TError}`